vsantjr/IDeepS/README.md

 :white_check_mark: M. S. Miranda, L. F. A. Silva, S. F. dos Santos, V. A. Santiago Júnior, T. S. Körting, and J. Almeida.
 A High-Spatial Resolution Dataset and Few-shot Deep Learning Benchmark for Image Classification.
 In: The 35th Conference on Graphics, Patterns and Images (SIBGRAPI 2022), 2022, Natal, RN, Brazil.
 Accepted for publication.

 :white_check_mark: R. S. Maximiano, V. A. Santiago Júnior, and E. H. Shiguemori.
 Artificial neural networks to analyze energy consumption and temperature of UAV on-board computers executing algorithms for object detection.
 In: 11th Brazilian Conference on Intelligent Systems (BRACIS 2022), 2022, Campinas, SP, Brazil.
 Accepted for publication.

+:white_check_mark: R. S. Maximiano, V. A. Santiago Júnior, and E. H. Shiguemori.
+On the benefits of automated tuning of hyperparameters: an experiment related to temperature prediction on UAV computers.
+In: 19th National Meeting on Artificial and Computational Intelligence (ENIAC 2022), 2022, Campinas, SP, Brazil.
+Accepted for publication.

 ## Team